BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

 ![insta.png](/assets/images/instagram/insta.png "insta-flowchart")

 Gee, Thanks...?
 4/6 of these options are terrible.
-After blocking at least 1 user from a group chat, the app will essentailly force you to delete the chat, otherwise the block does absolutely nothing:
+After blocking at least 1 user from a group chat, the app will essentially force you to delete the chat, otherwise the block does absolutely nothing:
 ![MUST_DELETE.png](/assets/images/instagram/MUST_DELETE.png "must-delete")

 Instagram's Official Help Page for Removal & Deletion for DMs as of 04/10/2020: